Willie Walsh (bishop): Personal views

-Both during his episcopate and in retirement, Walsh has expressed personal views on issues that are considered at odds with official church teaching.
+Both during his episcopate and in retirement, Walsh expressed personal views on issues that are considered at odds with official church teaching.

 In November 2009, he openly challenged a Papal ban on discussions surrounding the ordination of women, while on another occasion, he challenged the practice of closed communion in the Catholic Church, which almost completely excluded Protestants from receiving the Eucharist.
 Walsh stated that he had never suggested to members of the Church of Ireland that they were not welcome to receive the sacrament in his churches.

 In an interview with The Irish Times in November 2010, Walsh expressed personal views on key issues such as homosexuality, birth control and family planning, the ordination of women, clerical celibacy and the existence of the afterlife.
 He asserted to have been "stunned" upon hearing about the publication of Humanae vitae, a document reaffirming traditional church teaching on family planning, in 1968, saying that "[that] was a watershed.
 Up to that time, I think, practically all Catholics accepted that, whether they disobeyed Catholic teaching or not, the teaching was right.
 It was there that the questioning began."

 At a civic reception held in his honour in July 2010, Walsh expressed his sadness at the deep hurt caused to homosexuals, saying that they deserved to be treated "with the deep respect to which every human being is entitled".

 Following the passing of a referendum permitting same-sex marriage in the Republic of Ireland on 22 May 2015, Walsh said that he could not support remarks made by Cardinal Secretary of State Pietro Parolin labelling the result as "not only a defeat for Christian principles, but also a defeat for humanity", and seriously doubted that Parolin's sentiments were shared by Pope Francis.

 In an interview on Newstalk's The Pat Kenny Show on 30 August 2021, Walsh opined that land owned by the Catholic Church was owned by the people and should be made available for housing if necessary.